 1 – Goodyear Assurance Fuel Max

-With its low rolling resistance tread compound, these tires can save you up to 2,600 miles worth of gas – and that’s certainly a lot.
-The Goodyear Assurance Fuel Max is actually considered one of the best tires for fuel economy, which is also what the Prius is all about.
+With its low rolling resistance tire tread compound, a set of four wheels can save you up to 2,600 miles worth of gas – and that’s certainly a lot.
+The Goodyear Assurance Fuel Max is actually considered one of the best Toyota Prius tires for fuel economy, which is also what the Prius vehicle is all about.

-Design-wise, Goodyear featured a notched center rib for better stability at high speeds.
-Meanwhile, the dry tread zones are located in the inboard and outboard sections of the tires.
+This Goodyear tire features a notched center rib that’s designed for better stability at high speeds.
+Meanwhile, the dry tread zones are located in the inboard and outboard sections of the tire.
 The wet tread zone, on the other hand, is in the center section.

-- Solid grip
+- Solid grip with circumferential grooves

 - Not the best performance for winter use

-2 – Bridgestone Ecopia EP422 Plus
+2 – Bridgestone Ecopia EP422 Plus All-Season Radial Tire

 The Bridgestone Ecopia is an eco-tire that has substantially lower CO2 emissions compared to the conventional touring tire.
-Just imagine if every driver used an eco-tire – we’d be significantly reducing the carbon dioxide we release into the environment!
+Just imagine if every driver used an eco-tire for their vehicle – we’d be significantly reducing the carbon dioxide each vehicle releases into the environment!

-- Quiet and comfortable ride
+- Quiet ride

 3 – Michelin Energy Saver A/S All-Season Radial Tire

-Another cost-efficient and fuel-efficient tire for your Prius, the Michelin Energy Saver All-Season is an affordable but high-quality choice.
-Michelin has established an enviable reputation for producing some of the best tires for many vehicles, not just the Prius.
+Another cost-efficient and fuel-efficient tire for your Prius, the Michelin Energy Saver All-Season radial tire is an affordable but high-quality choice.
+Michelin has established a top reputation for producing some of the greatest tires for many vehicles, not just the Prius.